|

 was at Walmart for $20.22.

 It features microprocessor control with automatic voltage detection (6V or 12V).
-It has a multi-stage charging algorithm and desulfation
+It has a multistage charging algorithm and desulfation

 along with a "Maintain Mode".
 It is also temperature compensated which prevents the battery from overheating.
 It displays the power and